Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UX2X2E/until-you-like-something-about-them">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UGNEVX/secrets-and-promises">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Robot Research Club is shocked to hear that not only has Doc been rushed<br>to the hospital, but he's also considering closing his shop.
-Junna tries to encourage him<br>to keep the shop open, but her fear of robots makes it difficult.</p>
+<p align="center">Sakuta from the other possible realm sends a message through Ikumi that reads, “Find Touko<br>Kirishima, Mai-san is in danger.”
+After seeing this message, he tries contacting the Miniskirt Santa,<br>who claimed to be Touko Kirishima.
+A few days later, he receives a call from<br>her saying that she can meet on December 2nd… which also happens to be Mai’s<br>birthday.</p>
 </td>
 </tr>
 </table>